aparcar/reproducible-builds-verification-format/README.md

 ### `buildlog_uri` (string) [optional]

 URI to the buildlog created during the binary artifact creation.
+The single file at the end of this URI is expected to be GZ-compressed.

 ### `diffoscope_html_uri`, `diffoscope_json_uri` (string)

 URI to the diffoscope html and json output based on the origin file and the rebuild binary.
+The single file at the end of this URI is expected to be GZ-compressed.

 ### `binary_uri` (string) [optional]

 URI to the created files to allow manual inspection.
+The URI must be a mirror-able URL, and allow for user browsing.

 ### `build_date` (integer)